Enforcement options if one or more of your creditors holds a County Court Judgment (CCJ)

 As far as you are concerned the only automatic events after a County Court Judgment is obtained are administrative actions such as:

 - The registration of the Judgment on the Court file and

 - The registration of the existence of the Judgment is also filed with an organisation called Registry Trust.
 That Registry will produce lists of County Court Judgments to third parties for a fee.

 - The forwarding of the CCJ document to you by the Court to confirm that a Judgment has been made against your company.

-So what next step must a creditor pursue to try to collect a sum due from your company after he has obtained a County Court Judgment?
+So what next step must a creditor pursue to try to collect a sum due from your company after they have obtained a County Court Judgment?

-That creditor has several options – Each option involves him in taking extra steps – usually involving the completion of another Court Form and the payment of a further Court Fee.
+That creditor has several options – Each option involves them taking extra steps – usually involving the completion of another Court Form and the payment of a further Court Fee.

 To explain the options it might be useful to consider an illustrative case study.
 Let’s say that the name of your company is Myco Ltd and that your supplier who has obtained a CCJ against Myco Ltd for £35,000 is called Supplier Ltd. The options open to Supplier Ltd to enforce the CCJ against your company are as follows: